smaranchand/bucky/README.md

 Get AWS Access Keys: https://console.aws.amazon.com/iam/home?#/security_credentials

-PHP installation: Install according to your OS,  apt install php7 / brew install php
+PHP installation: Install according to your OS,  apt install php7.3 / brew install php7.3

 Currently, Bucky addon is not published in the Firefox addon store; as soon as the addon will be published, the addon link will be provided.